dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 ## Mobile frontend

-Follow [the instructions](https://reactnative.dev/docs/environment-setup) to setup your React Native development environment.
+Follow [the instructions](https://reactnative.dev/docs/environment-setup) ("React Native ClI quickstart") to setup your React Native development environment.
 You will need React Native, and either XCode or Android Studio, or both, installed.

 ### Domain association for mobile applications